The Riemann Integral: Part 3

 Oscillation of a Function

 In a previous post we obtained the Riemann's condition of integrability using the concept of upper and lower Darboux sums.
-We observed that in order that a function be Riemann integrable on interval $ [a, b]$ it was necessary (and sufficient) to make the sum $$U(P, f) - L(P, f) = \sum_{k = 1}^{n}(M_{k} - m_{k})(x_{k} - x_{k - 1})$$ arbitrarily small for some partition $ P = \{x_{0}, x_{1}, x_{2}, \ldots, x_{n}\}$ of $ [a, b]$.
+We observed that in order that a function be Riemann integrable on interval [a, b] it was necessary (and sufficient) to make the sum U(P, f) - L(P, f) = \sum_{k = 1}^{n}(M_{k} - m_{k})(x_{k} - x_{k - 1}) arbitrarily small for some partition P = \{x_{0}, x_{1}, x_{2}, \ldots, x_{n}\} of [a, b].

-Now it is obvious that this sum can be made arbitrarily smaller if both the parts $ (M_{k} - m_{k})$ and $ (x_{k} - x_{k - 1})$ can be made arbitrarily smaller.
-Making the $ \Delta x_{k} = x_{k} - x_{k - 1}$ small represents no hurdle, we just need to choose partitions of sufficiently small norms.
+Now it is obvious that this sum can be made arbitrarily smaller if both the parts (M_{k} - m_{k}) and (x_{k} - x_{k - 1}) can be made arbitrarily smaller.
+Making the \Delta x_{k} = x_{k} - x_{k - 1} small represents no hurdle, we just need to choose partitions of sufficiently small norms.

-It is the difference $ M_{k} - m_{k}$ which requires further probing.
-Technically this difference is called the oscillation of function $ f$ on interval $ [x_{k - 1}, x_{k}]$.
-More formally we define the oscillation of a function $ f$ on an interval $ I$ (denoted by $ \Omega_{f}(I)$) as follows: $$\Omega_{f}(I) = \sup\,\{f(x) - f(y) \mid x, y \in I\}$$ Clearly $ \Omega_{f}(I)$ exists and is non-negative provided $ f$ is bounded in $ I$.
-It should be obvious that $ \Omega_{f}(I_{1}) \leq \Omega_{f}(I_{2})$ whenever $ I_{1} \subseteq I_{2}$.
-It also makes sense to define the oscillation of a function $ f$ at a certain point.
-Let $ f$ be defined in a certain neighborhood of a point $ a$.
-Then we define the oscillation of $ f$ at $ a$ (denoted by $ \omega_{f}(a)$) as follows: $$\omega_{f}(a) = \lim_{h \to 0+}\Omega_{f}((a - h, a + h))$$ The above limit always exists (provided $ f$ is bounded in neighborhood of $ a$) because when $ h \to 0+$ the oscillation decreases and is always non-negative.
-It should also be obvious that $ \omega_{f}(a) = 0$ if and only if the function $ f$ is continuous at $ a$.
+It is the difference M_{k} - m_{k} which requires further probing.
+Technically this difference is called the oscillation of function f on interval [x_{k - 1}, x_{k}].
+More formally we define the oscillation of a function f on an interval I (denoted by \Omega_{f}(I)) as follows: \Omega_{f}(I) = \sup\,\{f(x) - f(y) \mid x, y \in I\} Clearly \Omega_{f}(I) exists and is non-negative provided f is bounded in I. It should be obvious that \Omega_{f}(I_{1}) \leq \Omega_{f}(I_{2}) whenever I_{1} \subseteq I_{2}.
+It also makes sense to define the oscillation of a function f at a certain point.
+Let f be defined in a certain neighborhood of a point a.
+Then we define the oscillation of f at a (denoted by \omega_{f}(a)) as follows: \omega_{f}(a) = \lim_{h \to 0+}\Omega_{f}((a - h, a + h)) The above limit always exists (provided f is bounded in neighborhood of a) because when h \to 0+ the oscillation decreases and is always non-negative.
+It should also be obvious that \omega_{f}(a) = 0 if and only if the function f is continuous at a.

-We next need to understand that if the oscillation of a function at a certain point $ a$ is small then its oscillation is also small at points in the neighborhood of $ a$.
+We next need to understand that if the oscillation of a function at a certain point a is small then its oscillation is also small at points in the neighborhood of a.
 To be precise we have the following property:

-If for some given $ \epsilon > 0$ we have $ \omega_{f}(a) < \epsilon$ then there is a neighborhood $ I$ of $ a$ such that $ \omega_{f}(x) < \epsilon$ for all $ x \in I$.
+If for some given \epsilon > 0 we have \omega_{f}(a) < \epsilon then there is a neighborhood I of a such that \omega_{f}(x) < \epsilon for all x \in I.

-To see why this is the case we need to understand that if $ \omega_{f}(a) = A < \epsilon$ then there is a neighborhood $ I$ of $ a$ such that $ \Omega_{f}(I) < (A + \epsilon)/2$.
-Since $ I$ is an open interval, if $ x \in I$ then we can find a neighborhood of $ x$ which is wholly contained in $ I$ and in this neighborhood the oscillation of $ f$ does not exceed $ (A + \epsilon) / 2$ and hence the oscillation $ \omega_{f}(x) \leq (A + \epsilon) / 2 < \epsilon$.
+To see why this is the case we need to understand that if \omega_{f}(a) = A < \epsilon then there is a neighborhood I of a such that \Omega_{f}(I) < (A + \epsilon)/2.
+Since I is an open interval, if x \in I then we can find a neighborhood of x which is wholly contained in I and in this neighborhood the oscillation of f does not exceed (A + \epsilon) / 2 and hence the oscillation \omega_{f}(x) \leq (A + \epsilon) / 2 < \epsilon.

 From the above it follows that:

-If $ f$ is bounded in $ [a, b]$ then for any given $ \epsilon > 0$ the set of points $$ I_{\epsilon} = \{x \mid x \in [a, b], \omega_{f}(x) < \epsilon\}$$ is open.
+If f is bounded in [a, b] then for any given \epsilon > 0 the set of points I_{\epsilon} = \{x \mid x \in [a, b], \omega_{f}(x) < \epsilon\} is open.

 and therefore it is quite obvious that:

-If $ f$ is bounded on $ [a, b]$ then for any given $ \epsilon > 0$ the set of points $$ J_{\epsilon} = \{x \mid x \in [a, b], \omega_{f}(x) \geq \epsilon\}$$ is closed.
+If f is bounded on [a, b] then for any given \epsilon > 0 the set of points J_{\epsilon} = \{x \mid x \in [a, b], \omega_{f}(x) \geq \epsilon\} is closed.

 Also we need another result (whose proof is reminiscent of the proof for uniform continuity) on oscillation of a function:

-If a function $ f$ is bounded on $ [a, b]$ and there is an $ \epsilon > 0$ such that $ \omega_{f}(x) < \epsilon$ for all $ x \in [a, b]$ then we can find a partition of $ [a, b]$ such that the oscillation of $ f$ in each of the sub-intervals generated by this partition is less then $ \epsilon$.
+If a function f is bounded on [a, b] and there is an \epsilon > 0 such that \omega_{f}(x) < \epsilon for all x \in [a, b] then we can find a partition of [a, b] such that the oscillation of f in each of the sub-intervals generated by this partition is less then \epsilon.

-Clearly if $ \omega_{f}(x) < \epsilon$ then there is a neighborhood $ I_{x}$ of $ x$ in which the oscillation of $ f$ is less than $ \epsilon$.
-Together all these neighborhoods $ I_{x}$ form an open cover for $ [a, b]$ and hence by Heine-Borel Principle there is a finite set of neighborhoods $ I_{x}$ which covers the interval $ [a, b]$.
-Naturally these neighborhoods must overlap and the end points of these neighborhoods partition the interval $ [a, b]$ into a finite number of sub-intervals.
-Let $ \delta$ be a positive number less than the length of least of these sub-intervals.
-Then any sub-interval of length less than $ \delta$ is contained in some interval $ I_{x}$ and hence the oscillation of $ f$ in this sub-interval is less than $ \epsilon$.
-We thus only need to form a partition of $ [a, b]$ whose norm is less than $ \delta$ and then oscillation of $ f$ in each of the sub-intervals generated by $ P$ is less than $ \epsilon$.
+Clearly if \omega_{f}(x) < \epsilon then there is a neighborhood I_{x} of x in which the oscillation of f is less than \epsilon.
+Together all these neighborhoods I_{x} form an open cover for [a, b] and hence by Heine-Borel Principle there is a finite set of neighborhoods I_{x} which covers the interval [a, b].
+Naturally these neighborhoods must overlap and the end points of these neighborhoods partition the interval [a, b] into a finite number of sub-intervals.
+Let \delta be a positive number less than the length of least of these sub-intervals.
+Then any sub-interval of length less than \delta is contained in some interval I_{x} and hence the oscillation of f in this sub-interval is less than \epsilon.
+We thus only need to form a partition of [a, b] whose norm is less than \delta and then oscillation of f in each of the sub-intervals generated by P is less than \epsilon.

 Condition for Integrability

-Let a function $ f$ be bounded in $ [a, b]$ and let $ \sigma > 0$ be given.
-If we consider a partition $ P = \{x_{0}, x_{1}, x_{2}, \ldots, x_{n}\}$ then there will be certain sub-intervals $ [x_{k - 1}, x_{k}]$ in which the oscillation of $ f$ is less than $ \sigma$ and in the remaining sub-intervals the oscillation of $ f$ will be greater than or equal to $ \sigma$.
-Then the sum $$U(P, f) - L(P, f) = \sum_{k = 1}^{n}(M_{k} - m_{k})\Delta x_{k}$$ can be split into two sums $ S_{1}, S_{2}$ where $ S_{1}$ is based on sub-intervals where the oscillation of $ f$ is less than $ \sigma$ and the sum $ S_{2}$ is based on the remaining sub-interval.
-Clearly then we have $$S_{1} \leq \sigma (b - a),\,\, S_{2} \geq \sigma \sum \Delta x_{k} = \sigma L_{\sigma}$$ where the sum $ L_{\sigma} = \sum \Delta x_{k}$ in bove equation is based on the sub-intervals where the oscillation of $ f$ is greater than or equal to $ \sigma$.
-If $ f$ is integrable on $ [a, b]$ then we must be able to make the difference $ U(P, f) - L(P, f)$ less than $ \epsilon$ for any given $ \epsilon > 0$.
-Clearly this would mean that $ S_{2} < \epsilon$ so that $ \sigma L_{\sigma} \leq S_{2} < \epsilon$.
-Thus we have $ L_{\sigma} < \epsilon / \sigma$.
+Let a function f be bounded in [a, b] and let \sigma > 0 be given.
+If we consider a partition P = \{x_{0}, x_{1}, x_{2}, \ldots, x_{n}\} then there will be certain sub-intervals [x_{k - 1}, x_{k}] in which the oscillation of f is less than \sigma and in the remaining sub-intervals the oscillation of f will be greater than or equal to \sigma.
+Then the sum U(P, f) - L(P, f) = \sum_{k = 1}^{n}(M_{k} - m_{k})\Delta x_{k} can be split into two sums S_{1}, S_{2} where S_{1} is based on sub-intervals where the oscillation of f is less than \sigma and the sum S_{2} is based on the remaining sub-interval.
+Clearly then we have S_{1} \leq \sigma (b - a),\,\, S_{2} \geq \sigma \sum \Delta x_{k} = \sigma L_{\sigma} where the sum L_{\sigma} = \sum \Delta x_{k} in bove equation is based on the sub-intervals where the oscillation of f is greater than or equal to \sigma.
+If f is integrable on [a, b] then we must be able to make the difference U(P, f) - L(P, f) less than \epsilon for any given \epsilon > 0.
+Clearly this would mean that S_{2} < \epsilon so that \sigma L_{\sigma} \leq S_{2} < \epsilon.
+Thus we have L_{\sigma} < \epsilon / \sigma.

-So we see that in order that a function be integrable on an interval it is necessary that given any $ \sigma > 0$ we must be able to make the sum of lengths of sub-intervals where oscillation of $ f$ is greater or equal to $ \sigma$ arbitrarily small.
+So we see that in order that a function be integrable on an interval it is necessary that given any \sigma > 0 we must be able to make the sum of lengths of sub-intervals where oscillation of f is greater or equal to \sigma arbitrarily small.
 Riemann understood that this condition is also sufficient for integrability.
-Let $ \epsilon > 0$ be given.
-Also let $ M = \Omega_{f}([a, b])$.
-We set $ \sigma = \epsilon / (2(b - a))$ and we choose a partition $ P$ such that the sum of lengths of sub-intervals where the oscillation of $ f$ is greater than or equal to $ \sigma$ is less than $ \epsilon / 2M$.
-Clearly then we have $$S_{1} < \frac{\epsilon}{2(b - a)}\cdot (b - a) = \frac{\epsilon}{2}, \,\, S_{2} < M \cdot \frac{\epsilon}{2M} = \frac{\epsilon}{2}$$ so that $ U(P, f) - L(P, f) < \epsilon$.
+Let \epsilon > 0 be given.
+Also let M = \Omega_{f}([a, b]).
+We set \sigma = \epsilon / (2(b - a)) and we choose a partition P such that the sum of lengths of sub-intervals where the oscillation of f is greater than or equal to \sigma is less than \epsilon / 2M.
+Clearly then we have S_{1} < \frac{\epsilon}{2(b - a)}\cdot (b - a) = \frac{\epsilon}{2}, \,\, S_{2} < M \cdot \frac{\epsilon}{2M} = \frac{\epsilon}{2} so that U(P, f) - L(P, f) < \epsilon.
 What we have established above is the following:

-Let $ f$ be a function bounded on $ [a, b]$.
-Then $ f$ is integrable on $ [a, b]$ if and only if for any given $ \sigma > 0, \lambda > 0$ it is possible to find a partition $ P$ of $ [a, b]$ such that the sum of lengths of sub-intervals of $ P$ where the oscillation of $ f$ exceeds $ \sigma$ is less than $ \lambda$.
+Let f be a function bounded on [a, b].
+Then f is integrable on [a, b] if and only if for any given \sigma > 0, \lambda > 0 it is possible to find a partition P of [a, b] such that the sum of lengths of sub-intervals of P where the oscillation of f exceeds \sigma is less than \lambda.

 Lebesgue's Criterion of Integrability